GolangUA/telegram-butler/docs/validation.md

 Using this approach we'll get the following flow:

-User send a join request -> Bot perform the same checks on a nickname/bio as in previous proposal (russian validation) -> If it's OK accept it -> Perform additional validation: ask to calculate a simple equation or give a response to the dummy question (bot validation) directly in GolangUA group
+User send a join request -> Bot listens on ChatJoinRequest update -> Bot perform the same checks on a nickname/bio as in previous proposal (russian validation) -> If it's OK accept it -> Perform additional validation: ask to calculate a simple equation or give a response to the dummy question (bot validation) directly in GolangUA group with some deadline -> If user answered we can assume that all checks are passed

+Negative cases:

+    - If user has forbidden symbols in nickname -> Don't accept
+    - If user hasn't answered dummy question/solved the equation -> Kick him out?

 Pros:

 - Less time to implement.
-- We have access to the user bio without any addition requests.
-Therefore we can perform russian validation based on bio too.

 Cons:

+- We're limited with russians validation.
+We can make a decision only based on user info
 - Bot validation (dummy questions etc) will be visible to other users
 - We need to define a timeout for bot validation.
 I.E: if user hadn't respond during 15 min after bot accepted his request he'll be kicked.
 Of course, this type of timeout will have a lot of false positives.